-PM Modi to address COP14 environment meet, good announcement expected
+COP14 meet: World should say goodbye to single-use plastic, says PM Modi

-New Delhi, Sep 09: Prime Minister Narendra Modi will inaugurate a high-level segment meeting of the ongoing 14th Conference of Parties (COP14) to United Nations Convention to Combat Desertification (UNCCD) on Monday.
+New Delhi, Sep 09: Prime Minister Narendra Modi addressed the gathering at the Conference of Parties (COP14) on Monday and said that climate change was leading to land degradation of various kinds.

-He is expected to make a "good announcement" on what the country intends to do on the issue of land degradation.
+"Climate and environment impact both biodiversity and land.
+It's widely accepted that world is facing negative impact of climate change.
+It is also leading to land degradation be it due to rise in sea levels and wave action,erratic rainfall and storms and sand storms caused by hot temperatures," Modi said.

+"When we address degraded lands, we also address water scarcity.
+Augmenting water supply, enhancing water recharge, slowing down water run-off and retaining moisture in the soil are all parts of a holistic land and water strategy," he added.

 The COP14 summit, which runs through September 13, hosts ministers, scientists, government representatives, non-governmental organisations, and various community groups from 196 countries, in the hope of agreeing new actions to boost land fertility.

-Minister of Environment, Forest & Climate Change Prakash Javadekar has been elected earlier this week as President of the Conference of the Parties and he will be presiding over the body for the next two years, Thiaw said.
+Minister of Environment, Forest and Climate Change Prakash Javadekar has been elected earlier this week as President of the Conference of the Parties and he will be presiding over the body for the next two years, Thiaw said.

 While Thiaw did not give details on what commitments India could make at the summit, he said at the working level in the Ministry of Environment, Forest and Climate Change, "there is a big ambition that India has that they would address after the COP as part of their legacy to this entire process."